-In general, an early rising baby is common.
+In general, an early-rising baby is common.
 But how early is too early?
-If you find that your little one has become an alarm clock that goes off at 5:00, 4:00 and so on, then it might be time to rethink when they should be waking up.
+If you find that your little one has become an alarm clock that goes off at 4:00 am-5:00 am, then it might be time to investigate why this is happening.

 The smallest bit of sunlight in the room can cause your baby’s brain to release hormones to help wake them up.
 Shutters, blinds, and dark curtains usually don’t block out enough light by themselves so I recommend adding blackout blinds.

 If your child isn’t getting enough sleep during the day, they might be overtired.
 It can be hard to gauge whether or not your little one is really alert or just experiencing a sleep debt but a good place to start is whether a sleep window has been missed.
 If your child misses a nap or has a bedtime set too late, they’ll begin to become overtired.

 The science behind it is that once that sleep window is missed, hormones such as cortisol (which is similar to adrenaline) will fire off because the brain registers that sleep time has passed.
 As a result, your child will give off the illusion that they’re alert and awake and don’t need to be put to sleep, when in fact the opposite is true.
 Try to take notice of your baby’s individual tired signs and put them to bed BEFORE they get overtired.

 The first nap is too early

 A baby going to sleep too early for their first day nap ,will be treated by your baby’s body as an extension of night sleep, causing early morning wakings the next day!
 It’s important to keep in mind age-appropriate napping schedules to find out what wake windows are suited to the age of your child.

 However, generally, the first wake window of the day will be the shortest.